Project Dragon: LanzaTech plans to produce sustainable aviation fuel in South Wales

 To accelerate this key project, LanzaTech has secured £25 million of funding from the Department for Transport’s Advanced Fuels Fund, highlighting that this is a critically important project to meet the UK’s climate goals.

 The first stage of Project Dragon is to create an Alcohol-to-Jet facility in Port Talbot.
 This facility would transform sustainably sourced ethanol into sustainable aviation fuel.
-Following local consultation, LanzaTech submitted a planning application to Neath Port Talbot Council in November 2023.

 The proposed plant would generate over 150 jobs and make a significant contribution towards delivering the UK’s net zero economy, with Port Talbot playing a leading role in creating new carbon reduction industries.